brianglass/anastasis/files/26_september.md

 Glory.<span style="color:red"> Tone 4.
 By Vyzantios.</span>

-As you leant on the breast of the Teacher Christ at the Lord’s supper,<a href="#_ftn17" id="_ftnref17"><span class="MsoFootnoteReference" style="mso-special-character: footnote">[17]</span></a> beloved Disciple, you learnt there ineffable things, and you thundered to all the heavenly utterance: In the beginning was the Word, and the Word was with God and the Word was God; the true light that enlightens every one who comes into the world,<a href="#_ftn18" id="_ftnref18"><span class="MsoFootnoteReference" style="mso-special-character: footnote">[18]</span></a> Christ God, and the Saviour of our souls.
+As you leant on the breast of the Teacher Christ at the Lord’s supper,<a href="#_ftn17" id="_ftnref17">[17]</a> beloved Disciple, you learnt there ineffable things, and you thundered to all the heavenly utterance: In the beginning was the Word, and the Word was with God and the Word was God; the true light that enlightens every one who comes into the world,<a href="#_ftn18" id="_ftnref18">[18]</a> Christ God, and the Saviour of our souls.

 Both now.<span style="color:red"> Theotokion.</span>